 We prove in Section \ref{AA0} that $\A(\R)$ is indeed a Banach algebra for pointwise multiplication.
-Next in Section \ref{CF} we introduce the natural half-plane version $\A(\C_+)\subset H^\infty(\C_+)$ of $\A(\R)$ and we show (Corollary \ref{main3}) that whenever $A$ is the negative generator of a bounded $C_0$-semigroup $(T_t)_{t\geq 0}$ on Hilbert space, there is a unique bounded homomorphism $\rho_A\colon\A(\C_+)\to B(H)$, such that
+Next in Section \ref{CF} we introduce the natural half-plane version $\A(\C_+)\subset H^\infty(\C_+)$ of $\A(\R)$, we prove that it contains $L_b$ for all $b\in L^1(\R_+)$, and we show (Corollary \ref{main3}) that whenever $A$ is the negative generator of a bounded $C_0$-semigroup $(T_t)_{t\geq 0}$ on Hilbert space, there is a unique bounded homomorphism $\rho_A\colon\A(\C_+)\to B(H)$, such that